delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 -------------------------

-Please report bugs at http://www.delphidabbler.com/url/codesnip-bugs mentioning the program version you are using (see about box).
+Please report bugs at http://www.delphidabbler.com/url/codesnip-bugs mentioning the program version you are using (see the about box for details).

 Request new features at http://www.delphidabbler.com/url/codesnip-featurereq.
-No more new features will be implemented in release 4.0, but I will consider them for other v4.x point releases.
+No more new features will be implemented in release 4.0, but they will be considered for other v4.x point releases.

 Installation